aama/webapp/README.md

 ### Clojure Libraries

-As can be seen from the dependencies in ``project.clj``, ``aama-webapp``is, like most contemporary Clojure web applications, based on the [Ring](https://github.com/ring-clojure/ring) web application library, complemented by the [Compojure](https://github.com/weavejester/compojure) routing library;
+As can be seen from the dependencies in ``project.clj``, ``aama-webapp``is, like most [Leiningen](href="http://leiningen.org")-managed Clojure web applications, based on the [Ring](https://github.com/ring-clojure/ring) web application library, complemented by the [Compojure](https://github.com/weavejester/compojure) routing library;